insen/blog/_posts/2017-10-03-GOF-The-24th-Pattern.md

 - Documentation for further details.

 ### Step 6
-No concept paper is complete without a brief note about cases which have a high chance of rending the current concept invalid and lead us to look for alternative solutions.
+No concept paper is complete without a brief note about cases which have a high chance of rendering the current concept invalid and leads us to look for alternative solutions.
 So we note down the
 -   Limitations of concept
 -   Alternative possibilities.

 Hopefully still here with me.
 And not too many objections.
 Ok.

-Now I will copy somethign from somewhere.
-The following section is a verbatim copy paste from the GOF book
+Now I will copy a passage from a textbook.
+The following section is a verbatim copy-paste from the GOF book

     Describing Design Patterns